How we estimate home services cost

 1. Regional labor wages (BLS)

 The Bureau of Labor Statistics publishes occupational employment and wage statistics ("OEWS") at the metropolitan statistical area level.
-We pull the median hourly wage for the relevant trade (roofers, HVAC technicians, plumbers, etc.) in each of our 200+ metros and adjust upward for fringe benefits, supervision overhead, and contractor margin (typically 1.8-2.4× the raw wage to reach billed labor rate).
+We pull the median hourly wage for the relevant trade (roofers, HVAC technicians, plumbers, etc.) for each metro we cover, plus a national-average baseline, and adjust upward for fringe benefits, supervision overhead, and contractor margin (typically 1.8-2.4× the raw wage to reach billed labor rate).

 2. Material price indices (RSMeans + manufacturer)